-So what were my goals for the Aries new moon?
-They included:
+So what were the goals that I set for the Libra new moon?
+Well, they included:

 So how did I do with each of them?

 Unplug at night:

 I managed to do this one fairly consistently.
 There were some nights that I didn’t ‘unplug’ right at eight, and then there were other nights that I unplugged earlier than eight.

 I actually started a new cross-stitch project a couple of weeks ago–and when I unplug at night, this is what I’ve been working on: